-8.2 The multiplicative case

-If the reduction is not split, then the above holds just the same, because in all the theorems involved the non-split case never differs form the good ordinary case (only the split multiplicative case is exceptional).
+8.2.
+The multiplicative case.
+If the reduction is nonsplit, then the above holds just the same, because in all of the theorems involved the nonsplit case never differs from the good ordinary case (only the split multiplicative case is exceptional).
 If instead the reduction is split multiplicative, we have that $\mathcal{L}p(E, 0) = 0$ and